Women's and Gender Studies (WGST)

 Women's and Gender Studies Courses

 WGST 112.
 Introduction to LGBT/Queer Studies This course is an introduction to the interdisciplinary examination of sexual desires, sexual orientations, and the concept of sexuality generally, with a particular focus on the construction of lesbian, gay, bisexual, and transgender identities.
 The course will look specifically at how these identities interact with other phenomena such as government, family, and popular culture.
 In exploring sexual diversity, we will highlight the complexity and variability of sexualities, both across different historical periods, and in relation to identities of race, class, and ethnicity.
-6 cr., HI, IDS, Not offered in 2014-2015.
+6 cr., HI, IDS, FallE.
+Kumar

 WGST 200.
 Gender, Power and the Pursuit of Knowledge In this course we will examine whether there are feminist ways of knowing, the criteria by which knowledge is classified as feminist and the various methods used by feminists to produce this knowledge.
 Some questions that will occupy us are: How do we know what we know?
 Who does research?
 Does it matter who the researcher is?
 How does the social location (race, class, gender, sexuality) of the researcher affect research?
 Who is the research for?
 How can research relate to efforts for social change?
 While answering these questions, we will consider how different feminist researchers have dealt with them.
 6 cr., SI, IS, FallM.
 Sehgal

 WGST 396.
 Transnational Feminist Activism This course focuses on transnational feminist activism in an era of globalization, militarism and religious fundamentalism.
 We will learn about the debates around different theories of social change, the challenges and pitfalls of global sisterhood and the various "pedagogies of crossing" borders.
 We will explore case studies of how feminists have collaborated, built networks, mobilized resources and coalitions for collective action, in addition to the obstacles and constraints they have encountered and surmounted in their search for gender and sexual justice.
-6 cr., WR; SI, WR2, IS, WinterM.
-Sehgal
+6 cr., SI, WR2, IS, Not offered in 2015-2016.